skrey/yellow-extensions/features/core/README.md

 `public` = page is a normal page
 `private` = page is not visible, user needs to log in or enter the password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
 `draft` = page is not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
-`unlisted` = page is not visible, but can be accessed with the correct link, requires new core (coming soon)
+`unlisted` = page is not visible, but can be accessed with the correct link
-`hidden` = page is not available, but can be included in other pages
+`shared` = page is not available, but can be included in other pages
 `ignore` = page is ignored when building a static website

 The following settings can be configured in file `system/settings/system.ini`: